rmsrosa/nbbinder/README.md

 The module can also be downloaded directly from github.com/rmsrosa/nbbinder.

-More information about the installation processes on the [Installation section of NBBinder documentation](https://nbbinder.readthedocs.io/en/latest/Installation.html) (NOT UP TO DATE)
+More information about the installation processes on the [Installation section of the NBBinder documentation](https://nbbinder.readthedocs.io/en/latest/Installation.html).

 ## Documentation

 The documentation of NBBinder is hosted on [nbbinder.readthedocs.io](https://nbbinder.readthedocs.io).
-(NOT UP TO DATE)

 ## Development